jeff-k/bio-seq/README.md

 ### Kmer minimisers

 The 2-bit representation of nucleotides is ordered `A < C < G < T`.
-The ordering of kmers reverses the order of bases:

-`AAAA < CAAA < ... < TTTT`
+Sequences and kmers are stored in little-endian and are ordered "colexicographically".
+This means that `AAAA < CAAA < GAAA < ... < AAAC < ... < TTTT`

-but

-`CAAA < AAAC`

-With this ordering in mind, minimisers are automatically implemented:

 ```rust
 fn minimise(seq: Seq<Dna>) -> Option<Kmer::<Dna, 8>> {